microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

 1. Configure the ngrok tunnel and settings:

     1. Open a separate command line window.
-    1. Run the folowing to start your ngrok tunnel
+    1. Run the following to start your ngrok tunnel

         ```bash
         ngrok http 5000
         ```

         > **Note:** If you did not yet install the [ngrok](https://ngrok.com/) tool from the prerequisites please do so now.
-Be sure to place the `ngrok.exe` tool in an accesible location or update your PATH environment variable to include the containing folder.
+Be sure to place the `ngrok.exe` tool in an accessible location or update your PATH environment variable to include the containing folder.

     1. Copy the https Forwarding url shown
         ![Screenshot of ngrok running](Images/ngrok.png)